What’s on center stage at the CES tech show? Your voice

 You might also see hints of where AI is heading.
 Steve Koenig, senior director of market research at CES organizer Consumer Technology Association, says that as more people use these AI systems, companies have more data to better train the machines.

 Auto makers will also demonstrate self-driving vehicles propelled by AI.
 CES is increasing the space for self-driving technologies by more than a third this year.
-Startups are expected to unveil earphones that promise real-time translations of conversations in different languages, much as Google’s Pixel Buds now do, but only for Google’s Pixel phones.
+Startups are expected to unveil earphones that promise real-time translations of conversations in different languages, much as Google’s Pixel Buds now do, though only for Google’s Pixel phones.
 There are also conference sessions devoted to high-tech retailing, including the importance of collecting and analyzing data on customers.

 SMART EVERYTHING